Ali of the Eretnids: Life

 Ali was born in January 1353.
 He was taught by Abdulmuhsin of Kayseri, a renowned Islamic scholar of that era.
 He was crowned at 13 years old, following the murder of his father, Ghiyath al-Din Muhammad I. After Muhammad's death, local emirs obtained control of much of the region with the former vizier Khoja Ali Shah's son Hajji Ibrahim in Sivas, Sheikh Najib in Tokat, and Hajji Shadgeldi Pasha in Amasya.
 The Karamanids invaded Niğde and Aksaray, and local Mongol tribes started disrupting the public order.
-Ala al-Din Ali was known solely care for pleasure and lacked the skills to consolidate his authority.
+Ala al-Din Ali was known to solely care for pleasure and lacked the skills to consolidate his authority.
 He was in love with a Mongol boy and consumed alcohol regularly, which caused him to be largely disregarded in political matters.

 In 1375, when Ali was in the midst of a feast in his hammam in Kayseri, Karamanids captured the city with the help of the Mongol tribes of Samargar and Chaykazan, prompting Ali to flee to Sivas or Hafik.
 The local judge Kadi Burhan al-Din tried to fend off the Karamanids with the hopes that he could claim Kayseri for himself.
 He wasn't successful, getting arrested when Ali uncovered his true intentions.
 In addition, the Dulkadirids gained control of Pınarbaşı.
 The Emir of Sivas, Hajji Ibrahim, who forged an alliance with the leader of Samargar, Hizir Beg, rescued Burhan al-Din and imprisoned Ali instead.
 Hajji Ibrahim further appointed Hizir Beg as the governor of Kayseri and kept Ali in isolation in Sivas.
 Although Ali was released for a brief period of time, he was imprisoned again by Hajji Mukbil, who was the mamluk (slave-soldier) of late Hajji Ibrahim.
 Ali was liberated by Burhan al-Din in 1378.
 In June of that year, Burhan al-Din was made vizier by the emirs in order to prevent a possible revolt of peasants disgruntled by Ali's incompetence.

 Kadi Burhan al-Din later dispatched Ali to lead several military campaigns.
 One was aimed at subduing Burhan al-Din's rival Hajji Shadgeldi of Amasya, but this proved to be futile and further reinforced Shadgeldi's influence over the region.
 Another expedition consisted of efforts to reclaim Niğde, which was largely fruitless except for Karahisar's capture.
 After raiding the Turkomans near Niğde in 1379, Ali took advantage of the death of Pir Husayn Beg, the Emir of Erzincan, and launched a campaign to retake the city, which was also unsuccessful.
 Ala al-Din Ali died in Kazova in August 1380 from the plague amidst another attempt to crush Shadgeldi.
 His body was transferred to Tokat and then to Kayseri.
 He was buried in Köşkmedrese beside his father and grandfather.